"How do you

 "Sure," I responded with a lingering tinge of disbelief.
 This surprise detour wasn't on our agenda that day.

 Bob looked directly at a fellow executive and said, "Phyllis, I'd like to start with you."
 Phyllis was stunned.
 The tension between them was legendary.
 I couldn't believe what I'd inadvertently triggered.
 And that's when Bob fumbled the ball: "Phyllis, I . . .
 I . . .
-I guess I owe you an a-a-a . . . apology," he said with an uncomfortable stutter.
+I guess I owe you an a-a-a . . . apology," he said with a nervous stutter.

 Instinctively, I pointed out to Bob that this statement was merely a fact—not an apology.
 Bob tried again and again until he had looked Phyllis in the eyes and expressed the healing words most needed.